 For full time students and Apprenticeship learners, you will also have access to your regular Learning Coach, who will be available via telephone, G Suite or email to discuss any worries, support needs and to make sure you are able to fully engage with the set work.

 Please note that this does NOT affect Apprentices in the workplace, who will continue to attend work as normal.
 Any changes to work hours will be up to their individual employer.

 If you need to talk to Student Services the team will offer support, advice and guidance by phone on 01274 327281 or emailing firstname.lastname@example.org

 We have lots of helpful information on the Student Portal on the STUDENT WELLBEING & MENTAL HEALTH page.
 You will find information on organisations available to offer you help online or by phone if you are in crisis or need urgent help.

-We will provide regular updates both here and on social media, as some government details are still unclear.
+We will provide regular updates both here and on social media, in response to changing government guidance.

 In the meantime, if you have any concerns for your health or for others in relation to the virus, please follow advice from Public Health England or call NHS 111 to discuss symptoms.
 Do not go directly to your GP or other healthcare environment.

 Please note, students and staff should follow these reporting procedures if they are unable to carry out their work or studies due to an illness or other type of "absence".